GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     ``DIR`` is added to the list of directories that are searched for component plugins.
 It may be used more than once to search multiple directories.
-    All directories specified in this way will be searched before those directories (internal to :program:`pyqtdeploy-sysroot`) searched by
+    All directories specified in this way will be searched before those directories (internal to :program:`pyqtdeploy-sysroot`) that are searched by default.
-    default.

 .. option:: --source-dir DIR